Common Inventory Management Costs and Myths

 Unfortunately, there are many myths about inventory management that can lead you to neglect it.
 This can negatively affect your company’s bottom line.

 For example, “inventory management is easy” is one of the most common myths in business.
+But before we dive into these myths, let's review a quick definition.

 Taking the wrong approach to inventory management can land a business in hot water.
 Costs begin to spiral, stress adds up, and there isn’t enough inventory to keep up with customer orders, all causing a huge headache.